IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 and restart contracts in tests, and check that they still behave as the model says they should.

-The :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` framework provides a simple way to *extend* a contract model, so that it can test crash-tolerance too.
-If ``m`` is a :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` instance, then so is ``WithCrashTolerance m``--and testing the latter model will insert actions to crash and restart contract instances at random.
+The :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` framework provides a simple way to *extend* a contract model, so that it can test crash-tolerance too.
+If ``m`` is a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` instance, then so is ``WithCrashTolerance m``--and testing the latter model will insert actions to crash and restart contract instances at random.
 To define a property that runs these tests, all we have to do is import :hsmod:`Plutus.Contract.Test.ContractModel.CrashTolerance` and include